alexiusacademia/programming-with-python-course/docs/course/chapter5.md

 In the above code, when the button is clicked, the program will call the btn_clicked function and do the actions inside it.

 ## OOP

+In order to understand the basic usage of properties and methods of an object, which we have used so far, we will be having a peek of object oriented programming.